Episode - 3F07

 - Badass Santa: In the video game commercial.

-- Be Careful What You Wish For: Bart felt smothered by Marge's babying of him.
-Not too long after he was caught shoplifting...
+- Be Careful What You Wish For: Bart feels smothered by Marge's babying of him and wishes she would back off.
+Not too long after he's caught shoplifting...

 - Bowdlerization: The original FOX broadcast cut out the store detective's line, "If I wanted smoke blown up my ass, I'd stay at home with a pack of cigarettes and a short length of hose."
 This line is also cut on the UK's Sky One channel.
 (Unusually, the original US broadcast was the only time this line wasn't heard apart from that.
 The syndicated version and the DVD have the line intact)

 - Brick Joke: When Bart tries to rent a copy of "Bonestorm" from The Android's Dungeon, Comic Book Guy doesn't have any but tries to convince Bart to rent "Lee Carvallo's Putting Challenge" since no one was buying it, which is what Bart ends up getting for Christmas.